gourryinverse/cxl-boot-to-bash/doc/linux/cxl-driver.rst

    It is therefore assumed that any given decoder in the fabric will have an address range that is a subset of its upstream port decoder.
-Any deviation from this scheme is not supported by the core CXL driver and will require additional extensions.
+Any deviation from this scheme is not supported.

 Decoders may have one or more `Downstream Targets` if configured to interleave memory accesses.
 This will be presented in sysfs via the :code:`target_list`